wheelebin/surveysfordays/README.md

 ## Doing

-- TODO Implement publishing of created surveys so they can be completed by other users
+- TODO Implement drafts & publishing of created surveys so they can be completed by other users

 ## Backlog Prio